 David Joseph joined Universal Music in 1998 as general manager of the company's Polydor label before moving in 2002 to become managing director and later co-President of Polydor.
 In March 2008, he was promoted to Chairman and CEO of Universal Music UK.

-Alongside Polydor, Universal Music UK’s labels include Capitol, Decca, Island and Virgin EMI.
-The company is home to successful artists from across the musical spectrum including The Rolling Stones, Take That, Florence and The Machine, Mumford & Sons, Take That, Elbow, Emeli Sandé, Lana Del Rey and 2014’s biggest breakthrough artist, Sam Smith.
-It also releases the music of global superstars such as Lady Gaga, Rihanna and Eminem as well as repertoire from Decca, the number one classical label in the world.
+Universal Music UK is home to successful artists from across the musical spectrum including The Rolling Stones, U2, Florence + The Machine, Mumford & Sons, Take That, Elbow, Emeli Sandé, Lana Del Rey and 2014’s biggest breakthrough artist, Sam Smith.
+It also releases the music of global superstars such as Taylor Swift, Rihanna and Eminem as well as repertoire from Decca, the number one classical label in the world.

 Term of appointment: 1 September 2013 - 31 August 2017